Sikh art: Native

 There are examples of early adoption of photography by Sikhs, with surviving images of families, gurdwaras, religious leaders, ceremonies, associations, and other captures.
 These photographs were usually meant to capture specific moments in-times in a casual manner rather than being artistic or commercial items.
 The Sikh princely-states combined the arts of photography with traditional miniature painting to increase their local appeal.
+These photographs would influence portraiture artwork, such as in Patiala.

-Native interest in the art of photography can be traced early-on, with Maharaja Duleep Singh taking an interest in photography since his exile from Punjab to England in 1854, often taking photographs of friends, family, and acquaintances at various events and locations over the years.
-Duleep and his family would pose for photographs from famous European photographers, such as Antoine Claudet, John Mayall, amd John W. Clarke.
+Native interest in the art of photography can be traced early-on.
+In 1853, Maharaja Narinder Singh of Patiala obtained a daguerreotype and tried to have one of his artists trained in its use.
+Maharaja Duleep Singh took an interest in photography since his exile from Punjab to England in 1854, often taking photographs of friends, family, and acquaintances at various events and locations over the years.
+Duleep and his family would pose for photographs from famous European photographers, such as Antoine Claudet, John Mayall, and John W. Clarke.
 Another early example is the Raja of Chamba in the Punjab Hills in the 1860s.
 According to Samuel Borne in 1866, the Raja of Chamba had procured a camera and other photographic equipment, which they called masalas (spices).
 Traditional miniature portraiture had long been present in Punjab and realistic portraiture increased in popularity with Sikh artists in the early 19th century, thus photography was adopted by the Sikhs for portrait making of dignatories, which was used with painting to beautify the photos.
 With the introduction of albumen print in the 1850s and the ability to produce paper copies from glass negatives, it became a custom for royals to have photographs taken when they visited places that had photographic studios.
 Thus, portraits taken during these visits would be posted on hardboard in the form of larger cabinet cards or smaller visiting cards, known as carte de visites.
 By the 1860s, these cards started being published and included in albums by Bourne & Shepherd in Shimla and Baker & Company in Peshawar, Murree, and Rawalpindi.
 In the 1870s, the Sikh rulers of the states of Faridkot, Nabha, and Patiala, were posing for Bourne & Shepherd photographs while wearing courtly clothing.